 Instructions

-- Combine the butternut squash puree (see notes) and the vegetable broth in a pot.
-Bring it to a low simmer and keep it over low-medium heat while you make the risotto.
+- Make the butternut squash broth: Scoop out the butternut squash flesh with a spoon.
+Add it to a large pot with the vegetable broth and blend with an immersion blender (or use a high-speed blender).
+Bring the broth to a low simmer and keep it over low heat while you make the risotto.

-- Add a ladle of butternut squash broth and stir frequently to prevent the rice from sticking to the pan.
+- Cook the risotto: Add a ladle of butternut squash broth and stir every 30 seconds to prevent the rice from sticking to the pan.
 When the broth has been absorbed, add another ladle.
-Repeat until there is no broth left or the risotto is creamy.
-It should take 20 to 25 minutes for the risotto should be "al dente".
+Repeat until the rice is cooked al dente (still firm to the bite).
+You may have some vegetable broth left.

 Nutrition